KayWa7/gencg_h2501/readme.md

 (https://i.etsystatic.com/24858016/r/il/86d371/2602609981/il_1588xN.2602609981_r9wp.jpg)

-I took this idea into p5.js and programmed a pendulum there, which creates a flower-like pattern in tones of blue and purple.
+I took this idea into p5.js and programmed a pendulum/drawing machine there, which creates a flower-like pattern in tones of blue and purple.

 {% raw %}
 <iframe src="https://editor.p5js.org/KayWa7/full/knUcwVDIa" width="800" height="800" frameborder="no"></iframe>
 {% endraw %}